microsoft/playwright/docs/src/test-api/class-globalinfo.md

 # class: GlobalInfo
 * langs: js

 `GlobalInfo` contains information on the overall test run.
 The information spans projects and tests.
+Some reporters show global info.

 You can write to GlobalInfo via your Global Setup hook, and read from it in a [Custom Reporter](../test-reporters.md):